NethServer/ns8-docs/user_domains.rst

 Provider replicas
 =================

-Provider replicas implement the fault tolerance for user domains.
+Provider replicas implement fault tolerance for user domains.
 To achieve real fault tolerance, replicas should be installed on different nodes.

 You can add a replica from the ``Domains and users`` page by selecting the ``Configuration`` link from the three-dots menu.
-Then click the :guilabel:`Add provider` button, select the target node and proceed with installation.
+Then click the :guilabel:`Add provider` button, select the target node and proceed with the installation.

 Replicas are configured in master-master mode.

-.. warning:: Active Directory provider do not replicate SysVol volume.
+.. warning:: Active Directory provider does not replicate the SysVol volume.
    Therefore Microsoft's Group Policy Object (GPO) will not be synchronized between replicas.

 .. _domain_bind-section: